COVID-19 Assistance Recovery Effort (CARE)

 As of May 6, 2020

-City commissioners adopt a temporary policy allowing restaurants to create or expand their seating outdoors
+City commissioners adopt a temporary policy allowing restaurants to create or expand seating outdoors

 To help local eateries take advantage of guidelines for restaurant openings in Governor Ron DeSantis’ Safe, Smart, Step-by-Step Plan to Reopen Florida, the city adopted a temporary policy at its May 5, 2020, City Commission meeting allowing restaurants the flexibility to create or expand their seating outdoors for on-site food consumption.